atlassian/react-beautiful-dnd/docs/api/draggable.md

 #### Warning: `position: fixed`

 `react-beautiful-dnd` uses `position: fixed` to position the dragging element.
 This is quite robust and allows for you to have `position: relative | absolute | fixed` parents.
 However, unfortunately `position:fixed` is [impacted by `transform`](http://meyerweb.com/eric/thoughts/2011/09/12/un-fixing-fixed-elements-with-css-transforms/) (such as `transform: rotate(10deg);`).
-This means that if you have a `transform: *` on one of the parents of a `Draggable` then the positioning logic will be incorrect while dragging.
+This means that if you have a `transform: *` on one of the parents of a `<Draggable />` then the positioning logic will be incorrect while dragging.
 Lame!
 For most consumers this will not be an issue.

 To get around this you can use [`React.Portal`](https://reactjs.org/docs/portals.html).
 We do not enable this functionality by default as it has performance problems.
 We have a [using a portal guide](/docs/patterns/using-a-portal.md) explaining the performance problem in more detail and how you can set up your own `React.Portal` if you want to.

 #### Focus retention when moving between lists

-When moving a `Draggable` from one list to another the default browser behaviour is for the _drag handle_ element to lose focus.
+When moving a `<Draggable />` from one list to another the default browser behaviour is for the _drag handle_ element to lose focus.
 This is because the old element is being destroyed and a new one is being created.
 The loss of focus is not good when dragging with a keyboard as the user is then unable to continue to interact with the element.
 To improve this user experience we automatically give a _drag handle_ focus when:

 - It was unmounted at the end of a drag
 - It had focus